sama64/sama64.github.io/content/posts/personal-assistants.md

  so we will probably see unlimited or high-usage flat tiers going up or disappearing, and API prices going up. my bet is before 2027.

- # all models will be more reliable in high-value tasks for real users
+ # all models will be more reliable and secure in high-value tasks for real users

  yes, we do have some standards at this point to establish how a model should talk to a tool, or API (ex: MCP, openai standard), but the agentic flow and the way they perform tasks are not the same along most providers. and the range of tasks each model can do differs.

- some models perform agentic tasks better than others based solely on the harness. for example codex performs way better on the codex-cli harness than on say claude-code or open code.
+ some models perform agentic tasks better than others based solely on the harness. for example codex performs way better on the codex-cli harness than on say claude-code or opencode.

  the cool thing with apps like clawd is that it will generate new benchmarks of real high-value tasks for the end users that all providers will try to optimize for.